jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 # Next Steps

-Improve the abilty to predict review quality by:
+Improve the ability to predict review quality by:
 * Streamlining the data storage and cleaning pipeline.
 * Utilizing NLP to explore the text of the reviews.
 * Collecting current data via the Yelp API.